Back to blog

 Why data rate affects energy consumption

 LoRaWAN data rate changes airtime.
 Lower data rates can reach farther, but messages stay on air longer.
 Longer airtime means the radio is active for more time, which increases energy use per message.
+For a deeper explanation, see the Device Explorer site: LoRaWAN spreading factor, data rate, and airtime.

 If a sensor can reliably use a higher data rate from a better location, it can often transmit faster and spend less energy.
 That difference becomes significant when the device sends frequent measurements.